sastrykn/azserviceswhentouse/README.md

 The deck is available at my GitHub repository under MIT license.
 Feel free to reuse, distribute and add updates to the content.

 I have plans to update on a quarterly basis.
 However, would require the help of the community to keep this updated, if you find this useful enough :-)

+Connect me at my LinkedIn profile at: https://www.linkedin.com/in/sastrykn/ and share your feedback.